syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 {% endhighlight %}
 {% endtabs %}

-N> View displayed by `SfListView.EmptyView` can be a single view or a view that contains multiple child views.
+N> View displayed by the `SfListView.EmptyView` can be a single view or a view that contains multiple child views.

 ![EmptyView in .NET MAUI ListView](Images/emptyview/maui-listview-emptyview.jpg)

 Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/how-to-display-a-view-when-.net-maui-listview-has-no-items).

 ## Display a templated custom type when listview has no items
-The `SfListView.EmptyView` can be set to custom type which is used to display when the `ItemsSource` is null, or when the collection specified by the `ItemsSource` property is null or empty.
-The appearance of the `EmptyView` can be customized by using `SfListView.EmptyViewTemplate`.
+The `SfListView.EmptyView` can be set to a custom type, which is used to display when the `ItemsSource` is null, or when the collection specified by the `ItemsSource` property is null or empty.
+The appearance of the `EmptyView` can be customized by using the `SfListView.EmptyViewTemplate`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}